uhkniazi/TB_biomarker_ma/README.md

 # long_all_data_clusters.R
 Making clusters of related genes and pathways using the expression data saved as a list from the previous script.
 Choose various types of classes (groups) to make clusters.
 Not a fixed script, needs adjustment according to the question.

+# kaforou_et_al_nejm.R
+Very similar to previous analysis, however we use the dataset GSE39941, from the transcriptomics study on TB in children with and without HIV.
+The PCA plot suggests a few outliers which are removed before normalization using lumi.
+The data is split into 2 groups based on all other conditions (OD) and active tb (ATB).
+The data is split into training and test sets randomly with 20% of data as test set.
+Using the markers selected earlier (in previous scripts) - they are tested using 10 fold cross validation and training vs test error rates and ROC curves are plotted.
+The expression values for these genes are also plotted.
+A pathway analysis is also performed i.e. clustering based on shared pathways and expression values of the selected 2500 or so markers.
+The pathway clustering is very similar to long_all_data_clusters.R and various plots are produced to for significant modules.